fan2goa1/fan2goa1/README.md

 ## 🔭 I'm currently working on

 - An internship in terms of L2 Trace Process.
-- A paper specific in Graph Algorithms.
+- Materials for applying graduate projects.
-- Materials for applying graduate projects
+- Collect and sort the learning materials through 3 years.

 ## 🌱 I'm currently learning